ablazingeboy/eboy-blog/content/blog/tgshutdown.md

-The team was very quick to respond, debating many of the claims in Vilhu's message, with Cheese_Addict in particular providing a surpriringly well written response.
+The team was very quick to respond, debating many of the claims in Vilhu's message, with Cheese_Addict in particular providing a surprisingly well written response.
 Up until then, while Vilhu was making an ultimately undemocratic decision, and being a bit stagnant about responding, at least he was responding, and doing so respectfully, even admitting that it was unfair to not so much as ask for our opinions first. **After this, however, relations went downhill.**